pingcap/docs/br/backup-and-restore-use-cases.md

 ### Deployment method

-It is recommended that you deploy the TiDB cluster using [TiUP](/tiup/tiup-cluster.md) and install BR by using TiUP.
+It is recommended that you deploy the TiDB cluster using [TiUP](/tiup/tiup-cluster.md) and install BR using TiUP.

 ### Cluster versions